Former Prime Minister Sir John Major meeting with Conservatives Abroad at the Hong Kong Cricket Club in 1999.

 David Smith found on arrival that there was no guidance, just a copy of the updated Representation of the People Act which had extended the franchise to expats and his first task was to devise a name for the organisation.
 He opted for Conservatives Abroad, a name that continues on today.

-Conservatives Abroad was soon to sprout branches and supporters across the globe and ingrain itself into the social fabric of many expatriate communities around the world.
+Conservatives Abroad was soon to sprout local groups and supporters across the globe and ingrain itself into the social fabric of many expatriate communities around the world.
 This was cemented by frequent visits by Cabinet Ministers and MP’s and in particular with all Party Leaders from Baroness Thatcher onwards making a point of meeting with Conservatives Abroad branches on their travels around the world.

 Conservatives Abroad has been fortunate to have been steered by a succession of internationally minded Chairmen including The Rt.
 Hon.
 Lord Hodgson of Astley Abbotts CBE, The Rt.
 Hon.
 Lord Taylor of Holbeach CBE, Caroline Abel Smith OBE and today Heather Harper MBE.